Davenport Machine has been committed to innovation and excellence since its foundation over 100 years ago.

 Davenport is granted AAA priority during World War II and opens its doors 24 hours a day to supply the nation’s arsenals with equipment to produce much-needed war materials.

 Earl Brinkman becomes president of Davenport.
 He became known throughout the screw machine industry as “Mr. Davenport”, as his name became synonymous with the company and the machine.

 Earl Brinkman retires, leaving the company to eventually be led by his son, Bob Brinkman.

 Davenport launches the Model B Servo, which uses state-of-the-art servo technology to offer increased speed over the Model B. The Servo offers better accuracy, easier set-up and more flexible operation.

 Bob Brinkman takes over Davenport Machine, now part of Brinkman International Group, Inc. The company continues to focus on the needs of the precision machined parts market.

-From the beginning, Davenport invention revolutionized screw machine technology.
-The remarkable five-spindle Model B became a legend.
+From the beginning, Davenport’s invention revolutionized screw machine technology.
+The remarkable five-spindle Model B became a legend, and we expect to continue our legacy with the new HYBRID Machine.
 The respected Davenport name embraces an ever-growing spectrum of finely engineered products and Brinkman International is committed to the industry.